gohugoio/hugo/docs/content/overview/installing.md

 `/usr/local/bin` is the most probable location.

 On macOS, if you have [Homebrew](http://brew.sh/), installation is even
-easier: just run `brew update && brew install hugo`.
+easier: just run `brew install hugo`.

 For a more detailed explanation follow the corresponding installation guides: